-2.1 Means of Financial Assistance.
+- 2.1 Means of Financial Assistance.
 Unless entering with a fellowship, most graduate students are granted some form of financial support that is outlined in their admissions offer.
-If the student remains in good standing in the Graduate School, this support will normally be continued.
-However, this is a limited commitment and is not guaranteed to extend beyond four semesters for MS candidates and eight semesters for PhD candidates (excluding summers).
+Please note that financial support is not guaranteed beyond the terms of the admission offer, and a student must remain in good standing in the program for which they have been admitted for this support to continue.
+For example, this is a limited commitment and is not guaranteed to extend beyond four semesters for MS candidates and eight semesters for PhD candidates (excluding summers).
 Financial support will only continue if the student is in good standing and making satisfactory progress toward their degree.
 Financial assistance will generally be in one of the following three forms: (a) Associate Instructorship, (b) Research Assistantship, and (c) Fellowship or Traineeship.
 It is important to realize that the department has a limited number of research assistantships per year, and faculty appointing students on research assistantships must report to sources of funding on progress toward reaching research milestones.
-Thus, students must be making adequate research progress to be supported by these mechanisms and pursuit of external fellowships is strongly encouraged.

-2.2 Associate Instructorships (AI).
+Thus, students must be making adequate research progress to be supported by these mechanisms and pursuit of external fellowships is strongly encouraged. - 2.2 Associate Instructorships (AI).
 An Associate Instructorship (AI) not only pays the major initial cost of an education but gives the student experience in leadership, scientific communication, and training in the fundamentals of chemistry.
 All PhD candidates are expected to teach, at least part-time, for two-semesters unless supported through external fellowships.
 Most AIs are half-time appointments (~20 hours/week).
 Most students serve as AIs during their first 2-6 semesters as graduate students before being transferred to Research Assistantships.
-In order to be eligible for continued support by AI appointment, students must satisfactorily fulfill all the responsibilities of the appointment.

-2.3 Research Assistantships (RA).
+In order to be eligible for continued support by AI appointment, students must satisfactorily fulfill all the responsibilities of the appointment. - 2.3 Research Assistantships (RA).
 Research Assistantships (RAs) are awarded on the basis of good academic standing, research experience, and the involvement of recipients in research problems for which assistantship funds are available.
-Stipends are generally comparable to those of Als.
-In all cases, the specific terms of the RA are decided upon by the faculty member responsible for the funds involved.
+Stipends are generally comparable to those of Als and a 0.5 appointment corresponds to 20 hours/week for the source of funding.
+In all cases, the specific terms of the RA are decided upon by the faculty member responsible for the funds involved. - 2.4 Understanding Your Appointment.
+Most Student Academic Appointments (SAAs Als and RAs) are capped at half-time (20 hours/week) unless approved by a student's advisor, the DGS, and the College.
+The reason why the appointment is capped at 0.5 time is because graduate students are also enrolled in classes and this arrangement provides the necessary time for their completion.
+Classes include research credit that a student may be registered for, where 1 credit requires 2-3 hours of study, research, etc. for the typical student. - 2.5 Fellowships.

-2.4 Fellowships.
 A number of sources for fellowship support for particularly well-qualified students exist.
 Several federal agencies (e.g., NSF, DOD, Ford, Hertz) have competitive programs that usually require application early in the first-year of study, the due dates start in late October.
 The NIH offers fellowships (Kirschstein) for graduate students to apply for and usually requires that the advisor already has NIH funding.
 The NIH fellowships can be applied for during the duration of graduate studies.
 Various private institutions also fund fellowships, often in specific research areas.
 A link to these and other programs can be found on the Graduate Program website.
 The Graduate Office and DGS will assist students will applications insofar as possible.